Haozhu Wang

 Training a novel sequence generation network with Proximal Policy Optimization for automatically discovering near-optimal optical designs.

-Learning Credible Models
+Learning Credible Models [Trustworthy ML]

 Jiaxuan Wang, Jeeheh Oh, Haozhu Wang , Jenna Wiens